BiaDd/portfolio/docs/index.md

   <VPTeamPage>
     <VPTeamPageTitle>
       <template #title>About Me</template>
-      <template #lead>Just some kid that knows a little bit of coding.
-I like making beats and listening to jazz in my free time.
+      <template #lead>I like making beats and listening to jazz in my free time.
 Omlettes and egg fried rice are my best dishes but I also enjoy baking.
 I like to think of myself as a pro gamer but I'm kind of bad at videogames.</template>
     </VPTeamPageTitle>
     <VPTeamMembers size="medium" :members="coreMembers" />
   </VPTeamPage>